Operation Trikora: Legacy

 Many monuments and places are dedicated to the Trikora command, and subsequently the operation itself.
-Numerous monuments were built, notably the two monuments in Jakarta (West Irian Liberation Monument in Central Jakarta and Trikora Monument inside TNI headquarters in East Jakarta), Mandala Command for West Irian Liberation Monument in Makassar, South Sulawesi, and Jayawijaya Monument in Banggai Islands Regency, Central Sulawesi, as well as Trikora monuments in Bitung, North Sulawesi, Morotai Regency, North Maluku, and Ambon, Maluku.
-Paratroopers involved in Operation Trikora also commemorated into monuments, such as a statue in Teminabuan, South Sorong Regency and Fakfak Regency, West Papua as well as statue of L.B.
-Moerdani as a paratrooper in Merauke Regency, Papua.
+Numerous monuments were built, notably the two in Jakarta (West Irian Liberation Monument in Central Jakarta and Trikora Monument inside TNI headquarters in East Jakarta), Mandala Command for West Irian Liberation Monument in Makassar, South Sulawesi, and Jayawijaya Monument in Banggai Islands Regency, Central Sulawesi, as well as Trikora monuments in Bitung, North Sulawesi, Morotai Regency, North Maluku, and Ambon, Maluku.
+Monuments alco commemorate paratroopers involved in Operation Trikora, such as a statue in Teminabuan, South Sorong Regency and Fakfak Regency, West Papua as well as statue of L.B.
+Moerdani as a paratrooper in Merauke Regency, South Papua.

-A short main street located north of Northern Alun-alun in Yogyakarta, Special Region of Yogyakarta is previously named Jalan Trikora (Trikora Street) before renamed into Jalan Pangurakan.
+A short main street located north of Northern Alun-alun in Yogyakarta, Special Region of Yogyakarta was previously named Jalan Trikora (Trikora Street) before being renamed Jalan Pangurakan.
 Other roads in several Indonesian cities, particularly in Papua and West Papua, are also named after the operation as well.
 Another place named after the operation is Trikora Peak in Papua highlands.